Jelly9912/FakeDead-Nukkit/README.md

 # FakeDead for Nukkit

-Simple plugin for Nukkit to make fake dead commands on chat with command /fd [player]
+Simple plugin for Nukkit to make fake dead messages on chat with command /fd [player]